 Rather than seeing our differences in personalities as an opportunity to change her, I’m realizing more and more that her subtle way of approaching life is mature and exacting.

-For as long as I can remember, I have said yes to everything, whether socially or professionally.
+For as long as I can remember, I’ve said yes to everything, whether socially or professionally.
 And, more often than I care to admit, I have found myself in situations asking, “Why did I agree to come to this jewelry party?” on a Friday night after a long week, or “What was I thinking when I took on this freelance project?” the week before a family vacation.

-Saying “yes” has led me to amazing opportunities and exciting professional dreams, but it’s also led me to feel overscheduled, drained, and exhausted at times.
+Being a yes person has led me to amazing opportunities and exciting professional dreams, but it’s also led me to feel overscheduled, drained, and exhausted at times.
 Saying “yes” means I have fed the “people-pleasing beast” that lives deep down.
 And saying “yes” means I have an uncomfortable relationship with the word “no” sometimes.

 But, my daughter?
 She only says yes to what really matters to her.